protontypes/open-sustainable-technology/README.md

 - [Backbone](https://gitlab.vtt.fi/backbone/backbone) - A generic energy network optimization tool written in GAMS.
 - [APIS](https://github.com/SonyCSL/APIS) - Build a microgrid that utilizes variable renewable energy as the main power source and enhances the resilience of the power system.
 - [pymgrid](https://github.com/Total-RD/pymgrid) - A Python library to generate and simulate a large number of microgrids.
+- [SciGRID](https://power.scigrid.de/) - The focus will be on the European transmission grids, but the methods will be applicable more generally.

 ## Energy Consumption and Efficiency